casacore/casacore/CTDS-64bit.md

    represent a row number.
  * class RowNumbers instead of Vector<uInt> is used to represent a vector of row numbers.
-It can convert automatically from and to a Vector of uInt and uInt64 (giving backward compatibility).
+It can convert automatically from and to a Vector of rownr_t and optionally to uInt (giving backward compatibility).
+ * The functions getColumnXXX in class TableExprNode are available for RowNumbers and optionally for Vector<uInt>.

-To assure that software is using 64-bit row numbers, conversion from and to Vector<uInt> is made explicit.
-However, if IMPLICIT_CTDS_32BIT is #defined, the conversion is implicit (thus automatic).
+To assure that software is using 64-bit row numbers, conversion of RowNumbers from and to Vector<uInt> is made explicit.
+However, if IMPLICIT_CTDS_32BIT is defined, the conversion is implicit (thus automatic).
+Similarly, the Vector<uInt> versions of TableExprNode::getColumnXXX
+are only public if IMPLICIT_CTDS_32BIT is defined.
 It means that with this #define existing software can be built against the new and an old Casacore version without any change.